Sustain / Real Bread Campaign / Articles

 In the EU, the use of health and nutrition claims is controlled by Regulation (EC) No 1924/2006 and all that are permitted are listed in the EU Register of Nutrition and Health Claims.
-None of these relates to sourdough or different types of wheat.
-The UK implementation of this Regulation survived the Brexit transition and official governmental guidance is still available as is The Committee of Advertising Practice’s advice on making health claims in non-broadcast advertising.
+Neither this or the Great Britain nutrition and health claims (NHC) register has any claims relating to sourdough bread/fermenataion or different types of wheat.
+See also The Committee of Advertising Practice’s advice on making health claims in non-broadcast advertising.

-If you’re a baker, please stay within this law and, unless you are a registered physician with the qualification, expertise and licence to practise in the relevant field, don’t give out medical advice, or anything that could be construed as such.
+If you’ make and sell sourdough bread, please stay within the law and, unless you are a registered physician with the qualification, expertise and licence to practise in the relevant field, don’t give out medical advice, or anything that could be construed as such.

 Sourdough bread is not yeast free

 A sourdough culture will always contain one or more species of yeast.
-In some cases these yeasts might include the same species (Saccharomyces cerevisiae) that is sold as baker's and brewer's yeast, though it is likely to be genetically different to any commercially selected strain.
+In some cases these yeasts might include the same species (Saccharomyces cerevisiae) that is sold as baker's and brewer's yeast, though it is likely to be genetically different to any commercially-cultivated strain.